notEthan/jsi/README.md

 JSI instances are immutable by default.
 Mutable JSIs may be instantiated using the `mutable` param of `new_jsi`.
 Immutable JSIs are much more performant, because mutation may change what schemas apply to nodes in a document, and checking for that is costly.
 It is not recommended to instantiate large documents as mutable; their JSI instances become unusably slow.

+If you are parsing with JSON.parse or YAML.load, it is recommended to pass the `freeze: true` option to these, which lets JSI skip making a frozen copy.

 ## Registration

 In order for references across documents (generally from a `$ref` schema keyword) to resolve, JSI provides a registry (a {JSI::SchemaRegistry}) which associates URIs with schemas (or resources containing schemas).
 The default registry is accessible on {JSI.schema_registry}.